 When a person accepts Jesus Christ as their personal Savior, His Spirit comes to live in them.
 And He brings with Him certain attributes—or fruit—that He freely gives to those who’ve put their trust in Him.

 Galatians 5:22-23 lists these attributes as love, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-These are the fruit of the Spirit that are produced by the Spirit.
+These are the fruit of the Spirit that is produced by the Spirit.
 He cultivates them through us, beyond our natural abilities.
 The Bible says our nature is in direct opposition to the Spirit.
 We cannot produce love, joy, or any other fruit without Him.

 "For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish" (Galatians 5:17).